rarecoil/gaia-tool/README.md

   <http://mercurial.selenic.com/wiki/BeginnersGuides>
   <http://hginit.com/>

-The basic model in a nutshell: you clone the complete source code repository including all history onto your hard drive, which gives you a working copy with all the files and a .hg directory containing the repository.
-After that you can perform all operations like committing groups of changes and viewing on that local repository.
-When you want to share your changes you push them back to a public repository, and send me an email.
+In a nutshell: Mercurial is a distributed version control system (DVCS), which means that the complete source code repository including all history is cloned onto your hard drive.
+You can perform all version control operations on that local clone, such as committing and viewing change history.
+When you are ready to share your changes you push them to a public repository, which can then be reviewed and merged back into the main project repository.

-Advantages of this distributed model are that all operations are fast, you can continue working if your internet or the server is down, you can experiment without fear of messing up the main repository, and you don’t need to ask me for commit access.
+Advantages of this distributed model are that all operations are fast, you can continue working when you have no internet connection or the server is down, you can experiment without fear of messing up the main repository, and you don’t need to ask me for commit access.

 The command line interface of Mercurial is very simple and intuitive, but I would also recommend the TortoiseHg GUI if you’re on Windows or Linux.
+On Mac OS X, I have good experiences with Atlassian’s SourceTree.

 Build instructions